Understanding Latent Timescales in Neural Ordinary Differential Equation Models for Advection-Dominated Dynamical Systems: Acknowledgments

 This research used resources of the Argonne Leadership Computing Facility (ALCF), a U.S. Department of Energy (DOE) Office of Science user facility at Argonne National Laboratory and is based on research supported by the U.S. DOE Office of Science-Advanced Scientific Computing Research Program, under Contract No. DE-AC02-06CH11357.
 The authors would also like to acknowledge the ALCF Summer intern program.
-SB acknowledges support from the AETS fellowship from Argonne National Laboratory, provided by the Director, Office of Science, of the U.S. Department of Energy under contract DE-AC02-06CH11357.
+SB and PP acknowledge laboratory-directed research and development (LDRD) funding support from Argonne’s Advanced Energy Technologies (AET) directorate through the Advanced Energy Technology and Security (AETS) Fellowship.
 RM acknowledges funding support from ASCR for DOE-FOA-2493 ``Data-intensive scientific machine learning’’.